Myth : Scrum Master is an Information dispenser

 I often start my Scrum training classes with this quote:

 "Scrum Master is an enabler not a doer"

 Leaders need to improve thinking, and they need to do so with extremely knowledgeable individuals.
 To deal with such complexity, Many organizations started adopting “New ways of working”.
-Scrum - one of the powerful frameworks is an enabler for too many organizations to deal with such complexity.
-Yet, for too many organizations Scrum has been the biggest disappointment - I believe this is because we are mixing the management style.
+Scrum - one of the powerful frameworks, enables too many organizations to deal with such complexity.
+Yet, Scrum has been the biggest disappointment for too many organisations - I believe this is because we are mixing the management style.
 We are approaching the new generations with a traditional management style.
 The new generations coming into management positions have different needs from their predecessors.
 These people expect more from an organization.
 They want to develop personally; they value freedom and independence.
 They need leaders who improve their thinking.